ukit-network/jaxnode/README.md

 * process.env.twitter_atk = Twitter access_token_key
 * process.env.twitter_ats = Twitter access_token_secret

 Moved site to Heroku.
 Upgraded to Node.js v8.8.1.
+Version 3.0 of this code requires Node.js 8.6 or higher because of the use of async/await.

 Copyright 2017 David Fekke